-Moreover, the use of this vehicle in the affected areas will minimize the dependence of the rescue team on the facilities of the affected self-reliance. region and increase their Furthermore, the equipment and facilities located in the survival vehicle can be useful and effective in the creation of synergy in the assigned tasks and activities of the Operations Command Center, as well as the accommodation of relief workers.
+Moreover, the use of this vehicle in the affected areas will minimize the dependence of the rescue team on the facilities of the affected region and increase their self-reliance.
+Furthermore, the equipment and facilities located in the survival vehicle can be useful and effective in the creation of synergy in the assigned tasks and activities of the Operations Command Center, as well as the accommodation of relief workers.
 Moreover, this vehicle enables those in charge to closely control and monitor the performed activities and make the best of relief forces' experiences.
 As a result, the survival vehicle sets up an equipped relief camp at the nearest safe place from the scene of the disaster.